 Abstract

 The epigenetic alteration of tumor suppression gene (TSG) is one of the most significant indicators in human esophageal squamous cell carcinoma (ESCC).
-In this study, we identified a novel ESCC hypermethylation biomarker ZNF132 by integration analysis to comprehensive genome-wide DNA methylation microarray dataset.
-We validated the high frequent hypermethylation status of ZNF132 promoter regions in 91 Chinese Han ESCC patients and adjacent normal tissues with methylation target bisulfite sequencing (MTBS).
-Hypermethylation mediated down-regulation of gene expression was confirmed in solid tissues (correlation analysis) and cancer cell lines (5-Aza treatment).
-We found, in vitro, overexpression of ZNF132 in ESCC cells could significantly reduce cell abilities in growth, migration and invasion, and tumorigenicity of cells in a in vivo nude mouse model.
-We identified the Sp1 binding site in ZNF132 promoter region with Chromatin immunoprecipitation (ChIP) assay and demonstrated hypermethylation status could reduce the Sp1 transcript factor activity.
-Our results suggest that ZNF132 plays an important role in the development of ESCC as a tumor suppressor gene and support the underlying mechanism caused by the DNA hypermethylation mediated Sp1 binding decay and gene silencing.
+In this study, we identified a novel ESCC hyper-methylation biomarker ZNF132 by integrative computational analysis to comprehensive genome-wide DNA methylation microarray dataset.
+We validated the hyper-methylation status of ZNF132 in 91 Chinese Han ESCC patients and adjacent normal tissues with methylation target bisulfite sequencing (MTBS) assay.
+Meanwhile, ZNF132 gene silencing mediated by hypermethylation was confirmed in both solid tissues and cancer cell lines.
+What’s more, we found in vitro over-expression of ZNF132 in ESCC cells could significantly reduce cell abilities in growth, migration and invasion, and tumorigenicity of cells in a in vivo nude mouse model.
+We identified the Sp1 binding site in ZNF132 promoter region with Chromatin immunoprecipitation (ChIP) assay and demonstrated hyper-methylation status could reduce the Sp1 transcript factor activity.
+Our results suggest that ZNF132 plays an important role in the development of ESCC as a tumor suppressor gene and support the underlying mechanism caused by the DNA hyper-methylation mediated Sp1 binding decay and gene silencing.

 Introduction